Fauci says omicron variant is `just raging around the world'

 The administration is expecting a series of breakthrough infections with the surge of holiday travelers.
 Fauci said most people who have been vaccinated and gotten a booster should be OK if they take precautions such as continually wearing masks in crowded settings such as airports.

 Biden plans to speak Tuesday on the status of the fight against COVID-19 and discuss government help for communities in need of assistance, White House press secretary Jen Psaki tweeted.
-The president also will warn about the risks for those Americans who “choose to remain unvaccinated.”
+She also said he will be “issuing a stark warning of what the winter will look like for Americans that choose to remain unvaccinated.”

 Fauci told NBC the president would again urge people to get the booster shot, highlight increased availability of testing, discuss “surge teams” for besieged hospitals and explain how important it is to provide vaccines for the rest of the world.